 Observe the tube contents during the trituration process and stop at the earliest signs that the majority of tissue clumps have been removed.
 The trypsin solution should become slightly cloudy when the cells have gone into single-cell suspension, although some clumps may remain.

-NOTE: As an indication, passing the suspension up and down 10x–15x is adequate.
+NOTE: As an indication, passing the suspension up and down 10 –15 times is adequate.

 Add culture medium up to 5 mL to neutralize the trypsin, and spin at 300 x g for 3 min.
-Wash a further 2x with HBSS and pass the medium through a 70 µm cell strainer to remove any tissue clumps.
+Wash a further 2X with HBSS and pass the cells through a 70 µm cell strainer to remove any tissue clumps.

 Transfer all the cells in 15 mL of medium to a T75 cell culture flask.